 — U.S. EPA (@EPA) April 2, 2019

-Trained IAQ experts are working with office designers, who are scrambling to get workforces back to desks as safely as possible.
-Kevin Van Den Wymellenberg, the director of the Institute for Health in the Built Environment, said in an article by NPR, “We’ve designed buildings for 100-year floods.
+Trained IAQ experts are working with office designers and building managers, who are scrambling to find ways to get workforces back to their desks as safely as possible.
+Kevin Van Den Wymelenberg, director of the Institute for Health in the Built Environment at the University of Oregon, said to NPR, “We’ve designed buildings for 100-year floods.
 Now we have to learn to design for the 100-year flu.”

-The future of commercial buildings will have better ventilation, filtration, humidity control. and purification systems.
-An HVAC contractor with little air quality experience or a lack of training in IAQ will not be sufficient.
-Said contractors likely won’t be considered for these profitable opportunities either.
-If you’re interested in IAQ training, resources and support, we can help your business get started.
+The future of commercial buildings are indoor spaces with better ventilation, filtration, humidity control and purification systems.
+For future demand, an HVAC contractor with little air quality experience or a lack of training in IAQ will not be sufficient.
+Said contractors likely won’t be considered for these profitable opportunities.
+Interested in IAQ training, resources and support?
+We can help you start.